 The Personal Leadership Resources (PLRs) distil evidence about leadership traits and dispositions most likely to influence the effectiveness with which leadership practices are enacted.

-These resources have been organized into three categories:
+These resources have been organized into five categories:

 Using PLRs in Practice

 The Ontario Leadership Framework describes the characteristics of effective leaders such as optimism, emotional intelligence and problem solving abilities, which the research indicates create the variation among leaders in how well they are able to enact leadership practices.
 School leader and system leader practices are enacted most effectively using these Personal Leadership Resources.

 Although in some instances the resources explore the cognitive and social personal resources and in other instances the psychological personal leadership resources, it is important to keep in mind that in practice leaders draw on the PLRs as a whole, interactively.
 Leaders are not systems thinkers one moment, resilient people the next and successful relationship builders in another.
 In fact, leaders are all of those things, all of the time and most situations require that leaders draw on all the PLRs concurrently.”

 The IEL looks forward to hearing from districts on how they made use of the resources and for districts to share other resources which could be posted on the IEL website.
 Please share your feedback with the IEL coordinator at firstname.lastname@example.org.